- See & Do

 Starts in William Street (car park), Herne Bay, CT6 5EW, www.hernebayculturaltrail.co.uk/

 An opportunity to find the historical and general places of interest in the town with this walking cutural trail.
 Start at the historical mural in William Street and finish at Herne Bay Railway Station.
 For more information see the website.

-Tours of the Realm offer chauffeured, sightseeing tours of rural and historic Britain to small groups of 2 to 3 people.
+Tours of the Realm offer chauffeured, sightseeing tours of rural and historic Britain to small groups of up to 3 people.
 An exclusive, bespoke and superior service for discerning travellers.
 Day tours or longer tours available on request.